technolaji/github4s/docs/src/main/tut/auth.md

 ### Get an access token

-Requests an access token based on the code retrieved in the [Create a new authorization token](#create-a-new-authorization-token) step of the OAuth process
+Requests an access token based on the code retrieved in the [Create a new authorization token](#create-a-new-authorization-token) step of the OAuth process.

-You can get an access token using `getAccessToken`, it takes as arguments:
+You can get an access token using `getAccessToken`; it takes as arguments:

 - `client_id`: the 20 character OAuth app client key for which to create the token.
 - `client_secret`: the 40 character OAuth app client secret for which to create the token.